vtex-apps/product-kit/README.md

   }
 ```

-Also, create a `vtex.product-kit.css` file in `styles/css` for your handlers customization.
+Also, create a `vtex.productKit.css` file in `styles/css` for your handlers customization.

 ## Troubleshooting
 You can check if others are passing through similar issues [here](https://github.com/vtex-apps/product-kit/issues).
 Also feel free to [open issues](https://github.com/vtex-apps/product-kit/issues/new) or contribute with pull requests.